Updated: December 2022

-Fathers, as well as mothers, are very special to their children and it is important for children that, where possible, both parents take a positive parenting role in the lives of their children and exercise their responsibilities to their children.
-Just because a relationship between parents is over should not mean that one parent disappears out of the child’s life or mind.
+Both parents are very special to their children and it is important for children that, where possible, both parents take a positive parenting role in the lives of their children and exercise their responsibilities to their children.
+Just because a relationship between parents is over, it does not mean that one parent disappears out of the child’s life or mind.

 Children in all families benefit from the ongoing affection, interest and concern of both their parents.
 When parents support their child’s relationship with the other parent, they are promoting their child’s right to an independent and meaningful relationship with each parent.
 Research shows that children, too, recognise the importance of a continuing relationship or link with both parents, no matter how distant.